 Percentiles and risk plots of the predicted recruits, CLs and resulting surplus/ deficits in relation to a range of catch options for the Kerry Blackwater.
 Predicted recruits and CL risk plots are calculated from 50,000 draws in Monte Carlow analysis, with each paired draw compared to calculate the surplus/ deficit risk plot and hence catch advice.
 Note that the presented risk plots and values for predicted recruits and CLs are the percentiles of their 50,000 draws independently and direct comparison of these do not equate to the surplus/ deficit percentiles, which are the percentiles of the 50,000 comparisons of each of the paired predicted recruit to CL draws.

 Appendix VIII.
-Summary results from the catchment wide electrofishing
+Summary results from the Catchment Wide Electro-Fishing Programme in 2014.

 Analysis of salmon fry index